2007-2013 Chevrolet Avalanche

 Once you've gotten the trim panel off, remove eight 7mm screws securing the switch panel, the temperature controls and the radio.
 It's okay to let the switch panel and temperature controls hang while you pull out and disconnect the radio.

 Single- or double-DIN aftermarket receivers will fit in the Avalanche.
-You'll install your new stereo by following the instructions for the installation kit included free with most Crutchfield stereo purchases.
+You'll install your new stereo by following the instructions for the installation kit you'll get at a deep discount with your Crutchfield stereo purchase.
 It's a good idea to test the receiver and make sure it's working properly before you button everything up.
 You don't want to remove that trim panel twice, and certainly not in the same afternoon.

 Some double-DIN (4" tall) radios will not fit because the wiring harness interferes with the dash substructure.
 Check our product photos to make sure the radio you're buying does not have wire harnesses or RCA connectors that plug into the top half of the back of the radio.
 If you have any questions, our Crutchfield Advisors are here to help.